angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-recording-an-audiobook.md

 Plug in your mic before you start Audacity, as sometimes it won't recognize it otherwise.
 Restart Audacity if you find you only have the built-in microphone as an option available.

 Click record and don't worry about starting right away.
 For example, I chose to read and record from my laptop so I had to change between Audacity and Pages (Mac document app).
-Needless to say, the microphone captured the "click' noise when I switched over.
+Needless to say, the microphone captured the "click" noise when I switched over.
 These noises can easily be removed later by editing audio with Audacity.

 As noted above, record one chapter at a time and save it as separate project files.